 - 9×13 inch sheet cake with some leftover frosting

-- for a 3-layer round cake, double the recipe
+- for a 2-layer round cake, multiply the recipe by 1.5

 It’s creamy, dreamy & delicious.
 And the raspberry flavor makes it way more special than just coloring the frosting with food coloring.
 Seriously, if you want to take your cake or cupcakes to the next level – then this raspberry buttercream frosting is for you!
 It pipes beautifully on vanilla cupcakes, goes amazing with fudgy chocolate cupcakes, or just about any dessert you could think of.